James Shaffer (pastor): Next Dominion Ruler succeeding Prophet Jones

 Shaffer became a leading minister in the Church of Universal Triumph, Dominion of God, Inc., eventually serving as leader of the Detroit Headquarters' church, Universal Thankful Center #1, and assistant to Jones.
 In time Jones, ailing in health, asked Shaffer to "carry his torch".
 On Jones's death in 1971, Shaffer succeeded him as 'Dominion ruler'.

 In 1995, at the age of 85, Shaffer married long time Universal Triumph member Maggie Boatmon.
-The new Mrs. Shaffer then became the new 1st Dominion Lady, in succession to the Catherine L. Jones, the late James Jones's mother, who had been 1st Lady from the founding of the Dominion until her death in 1951.
+The new Mrs. Shaffer then became the new 1st Dominion Lady, in succession to Catherine L. Jones, the late James Jones's mother, who had been 1st Lady from the founding of the Dominion until her death in 1951.

 In 2010, Shaffer celebrated his 100th birthday.

 The church reported on, "March 9, 2014 we lost our beloved leader Rev. Lord James Shaffer as he left the physical body to a higher spiritual plane.
 He is greatly missed by his family and the spiritual community that he was so long a part of.
 He made this transition after turning 104 years young on Feb.
 13, 2014.
 "Well done my good and faithful servant" Matt.
 25:21."